antrea-io/antrea/docs/feature-gates.md

 #### Requirements for this Feature

-This feature can only be used in "encap" mode when the Geneve tunnel type is being used.
-Note that this is the default configuration for both Linux and Windows.
-In order to support cluster Services as the destination for tracing requests, `AntreaProxy` should be enabled (it is not enabled by default for Linux Nodes in "encap" mode)..
+Until Antrea v0.11, this feature could only be used in "encap" mode, with the Geneve tunnel type (default configuration for both Linux and Windows).
+In v0.11, this feature was graduated to Beta (enabled by default) and this requirement was lifted.

+In order to support cluster Services as the destination for tracing requests, `AntreaProxy` should be enabled, which is the default starting with Antrea v0.11.

 ### Flow Exporter